 Frogs, amphibians, and birds utilize the cattails and longer grasses to live in and thrive.
 Red winged blackbirds, geese, and ducks are just some of the incredible species that use this fringe area for nesting and protection.

 Plus, there are 31 fish species, three types of frogs and toads, mammals, and waterfowl that call the North Saskatchewan River home.
 We felt that we had a responsibility to keep the river environment in as natural state as possible.
 Fostering a diverse ecological habitat for native species translates into a landscape that residents can enjoy as a genuine ravine setting for years to come.

 Have you noticed the yellow fish on the pavement near storm water drains.?
 These are to remind residents that water that goes down those drains directly affects the river water.
 Soap, waste—whatever is put down them enters our drinking water.
-You can read more about how to educate you and your family here.

 On June 23rd, 2015 the City of Edmonton banned the use of herbicide on city land.
 Without pesticides, dandelions can be an unsightly, expensive problem.
 But with naturalized areas like the ones designed for Keswick, dandelions won’t actually be as much of a nuisance.
 Once the grasses are long and established and have good density, says Jeff, they choke out weeds.
 That’s great news for all Keswick residents over the long term.
 Especially when it comes to maintenance down the line.

 Because the depth of storm ponds varies drastically with rainfall and they aren’t safe to be in, longer grasses keep residents and their small children at a safe distance.
 The ponds are meant to be enjoyed visually or from the lookout points built around them.

 “Patience is important,” says Jeff.
 “The native vegetation is coming in.
 A healthier turf stand IS coming.”